HermanL02/WarwickUniversity-Notes/202402/Research Proposal.md

 WeChat's monitor on user's data
 E2EE's introduction
 China does not allow a registered real E2EE app in China and related laws China does have a firewall to prevent users use abroad E2EE apps (WhatsApp, Facebook Messenger, etc. ).
-Some users use VPN, but  VPN connection not stable. also have potential illegal status.
+Some users use VPN, but  VPN connection not stable.
+Nord VPN/Express VPN also does nalso have potential illegal status.

 ## Ideas